 - Apply the principles of Thermodynamics to determine the properties of the Pure Substance like Steam - Evaluate the performance parameters of various compressible flow equipment, viz.,nozzle and turbine - To simulate the various flow and thermal networks and correlate them - 1.
 Dryness fraction estimation of steam. - 2.
 Determination of Temperature Pressure relationship of steam using Marcet Boiler - 3.
 Calibration of temperature measurement apparatus - 4.
-Performance of a nozzle using Nozzle performance Test unit - 5.
-Performance study of Impulse turbine - 6.
-Performance study of Reaction Turbine - 7.
-Simulation of Flow Network for Basic Pipe Flow and Interconnection of Pipes - 8.
-Simulation of Flow Network and Performance Evaluation of Rankine Cycle with Reheat and Regeneration - 9.
-Simulation of Flow Network and Performance Evaluation of Brayton Cycle with Intercooling and Reheat - 10.
-Simulation of Flow and Thermal Networks and Performance Evaluation of a Boiler along with Boiler, Economizer, Super heater and Reheater
+Performance study in a cooling tower - 5.
+Performance of a nozzle using Nozzle performance Test unit - 6.
+Performance study of Impulse turbine - 7.
+Performance study of Reaction Turbine - 8.
+Simulation of fluid flow foroptimization. - 9.
+Simulation of thermal networks for optimization. - 10.
+Simulation of fluid flow&thermal networks foroptimization.

-ADVANCED ENGLISH COMMUNICATION SKILLS LAB
+ADVANCED COMMUNICATION SKILLS LAB